Some Captured History of Glanamman and Garnant

 St Margaret's Church Font 2008.

-The wall adjacent to the pulpit bears a brass tablet which serves as a memorial to 21 year old Private David Thomas John Bendle of the Welch Regiment, who was killed in action at France on the 23rd of July, 1818.
+The wall adjacent to the pulpit bore a brass tablet which served as a memorial to 21 year old Private David Thomas John Bendle of the Welch Regiment, who was killed in action at France on the 23rd of July, 1818.
 The tablet was unveiled at a memorial service for the young soldier who had been an ardent church worker.
 The local Territorials and ex-servicemen gathered at the local H.Q. of the Welch Regiment and then marched to St Margaret's church for the service which was performed by the Vicar of Brynamman; himself an ex Honorary Chaplain to the forces.
 The Cwmamman Silver Band headed the procession and William Phillips, the band's cornet soloist, sounded the last post while the tablet was unveiled by Major Gilbert H. Davies.
 The band later played the Dead March in "Saul" before finally escorting the Territorials back to their headquarters.

 Memorial Plaque at St Margaret's Church, 2008.